AntonioRedondo/AnotherMonitor/README.md

 AnotherMonitor monitors and records the CPU and memory usage of Android devices.

+## ANOTHERMONITOR IS IN LOW DEVELOPMENT STATUS
+**But not dead by any means.** April 2020 update: since Android 7.0 the app functionality has been seriously hampered.
+But it can still be useful for some folks out there.
+I'm planning to maintain the app in the long term.
+I also reply to issues and welcome pull requests. 😃

 ## Download ready-to-use app

 The app is released on Google Play: https://play.google.com/store/apps/details?id=org.anothermonitor.